-My girlfriend and I have taken up a new shared hobby - enjoying Japanese and Chinese loose-leaf tea.
+I enjoy Japanese and Chinese loose-leaf tea.
+A lot.
 To get the most out of the tea experience, there are many things to take into account.

 In fact, to have a perfectly brewed tea it should have the following aspects taken care of: